 With Congress’ historic investments to support climate and environmental resilience (C&E resilience) through the Infrastructure Investment and Jobs Act and Inflation Reduction Act, we are at a pivotal moment to ensure that, through service years, young people have an opportunity to leverage their unique talents to uplift community resilience while also gaining the skills and experience they need to successfully secure careers within the growing green economy.
+Learn more about the projects Service Year Alliance is advancing to connect corps members to green sector careers by visiting our workforce development page.

 To ensure these objectives are met, Service Year Alliance formed a multi-year partnership with the Cisco Foundation to launch our Climate Project that intentionally examined how service year programming can be further leveraged as a human capital solution to effectively combat the impacts of climate change and develop the next generation of leaders to advance C&E resilience efforts.